 If a disability applicant doesn't meet the requirements of a listing, Social Security will review their medical record for evidence of mental limitations to assess their "mental residual functional capacity" (RFC).
 A mental RFC is a set of restrictions on the ability to work in the following areas:

 Applicants who have additional physical restrictions in addition to borderline intellectual functioning will have those restrictions reflected in a physical RFC.

 A physical RFC will contain strength-related restrictions on the types of jobs you can do using what's called exertional levels.

 Your exertional level is the bulk of your physical RFC—and a key factor in determining whether you're awarded disability under the medical-vocational grid rules.
 But most people who are found disabled are able to rule out all work due to a combination of their exertional level and other, non-strength-related restrictions called non-exertional limitations.
 If your exertional, non-exertional, and mental limitations keep you from performing your past work or any other jobs, Social Security will find that you're disabled.

 Social Security will look at school records, testimony from teachers or supervisors, and doctors' notes when evaluating disability for borderline intellectual functioning.
 For example, evidence of difficulties with concentration may be found in work evaluations that show frequent errors.

-Applicants with borderline IQ scores should submit their IQ test scores to Social Security, making sure to include information about the standard deviation of the IQ test that was used.
+In addition, applicants should submit their IQ test scores to Social Security, making sure to include information about the standard deviation of the IQ test that was used.
 The standard deviation could indicate that test scores tend to be high and may not fully reflect the applicant's disability.
-It is also a good idea to include school records, testimony from teachers or supervisors, and other evidence that shows a higher level of impairment than the IQ score alone might suggest.